da5nsy/ReproducibleResearch/episodes/step4Doco.md

 This lead to the coversation of what a base must consist of.

-Does a base need to contain flour?
-If so, does a mix of egg, parmasan cheese and almond flour meet the criteria?
+***Does a base need to contain flour?*** If so, does a mix of egg, parmasan cheese and almond flour meet the criteria?
 Almond flour is a flour after all.

-Does a base need to be a yeast based dough?
-If so, take the scenerio that someone used a naan as a base - if they made a yeast based naan, it would be pizza, but a yogurt based naan wouldn't?
+***Does a base need to be a yeast based dough?*** If so, take the scenerio that someone used a naan as a base - if they made a yeast based naan, it would be pizza, but a yogurt based naan wouldn't?

 ### Details are important!

 #### This shows that while we have assumptions on what is 'normal', this is skewed by our life experience, and others may not have the same 'normal'.

 :::::::::::::::::::::::::::::::::::::::::::::::

+::::::::::::::::::::::::::::::::::::::::::::::: discussion

-### Example - Pineapple on Pizza
+## Another Example - Pineapple on Pizza

 If you're Australian, there's a good chance you included pineapple on your pizza.
-Pineapple is a common ingredient on a range of Australias pizzas, and may even accompany a Barbeque sauce in place of a tomato passata or olive oil.
+Pineapple is a common ingredient on a range of Australian pizzas, and may even accompany a Barbeque sauce in place of a tomato passata or olive oil.

 In fact, Hawaiian (ham, pineapple and cheese) was the most popular pizza in Australia in 1999, accounting for 15% of pizza sales.
 Hawaiian Pizza was even named after the brand of canned pineapple initially used when the Hawaiian pizza was first created (by a Greek cook in Canada, inspired by the sweet and sour combination of asian dishes).